faulhornlabs/zikkurat-algebra/README.md

 The essential parts of the code are written in (generated) C, maybe with some assembly.
 This C code (under `lib/cbits`) is self-contained, and can be also used without the Haskell bindings.

-There is specialized code for each individual field and curve, and also a generic Haskell reference implementation for testing purposes.
+There is specialized code for each individual field and curve, and maybe there should be also a generic Haskell reference implementation for testing purposes, but that's not there at the moment.

 Supported primitives